-UNICEF USA continues to receive the highest ratings for accountability and transparency from Charity Navigator, and our program expense ratio of 89 percent means we are a highly efficient charity, as defined by independent monitors, with 2.7 percent of our expenses going to administration and 8 percent to fundraising.
-This means that, out of every dollar spent, 89 cents goes toward helping children.
-We spend just 8 cents on fundraising costs, and 3 cents on administration.
+UNICEF USA's reported program expense ratio of 90 percent means we are a highly efficient charity, as defined by independent monitors.
+For every dollar spent, 90 cents goes directly toward helping children; we spend about 8 cents on fundraising costs and just under 2 cents on administration.

 Organized under the laws of New York State as a not-for-profit corporation, the U.S. Fund for UNICEF d/b/a UNICEF USA is exempt from tax under section 501(c)(3) of the Internal Revenue Code and qualifies for the maximum charitable contribution deduction by donors.
 Our Federal Identification Number is 13-1760110.

 For more details, download a PDF version of our most recent financial statements and IRS forms below:

 - IRS letter confirming our 501(c)(3) status (U.S. Fund for UNICEF)